 Finding the Right Productive Fit

 As it stands, not everyone has the luxury of being able to customize their daily schedule to their unique productive aptitudes or circumstances.
+What does a productive workday look like for you?
 I recognize that this flexibility comes from a place of privilege, while many work multiple jobs to make ends meet.
 Scheduling and daily work hours are often out of the hands of the average employee.

 But if you are one of the lucky ones, you can probably find a little wiggle room – even if it’s just by protecting a daily block of time that coincides with peak hours or getting a regular head-start on the day.
 And if you are a manager looking to improve your team’s productivity, rethinking the inherited ideals of what a productive day looks like is long overdue.
 It might seem counter-intuitive, but less is more.
 At the very least, helping your team find their own optimized productive schedule can be empowering and a win-win.